MarkoJauregui/CV_Draft/README.md

 ### Back-End Development

 - **Mercado Libre Challenge**
   Developed an API integration solution to fetch and store client information securely.
 The project included encryption, data accessibility, and compliance with security best practices, demonstrating strong back-end development and security implementation skills.
+For this project I used: Python, FastAPI, SQLAlchemy,PostgreSQL, Vault,Docker

 - **Static Site Generator**
   Created a generator that transforms Markdown files into fully styled static websites.
 Focused on simplifying content creation for users without coding knowledge.